Lone Peak (Utah): Draper Ridge Trail

 The Draper Ridge Trail is currently inactive.
 The trail is in a deteriorated condition, as the top of the trail is very exposed to weather.
 Towards the bottom, thick undergrowth prevents passage.
 The Jacob's Ladder Trailhead is just up the road.
-The Jacob's Ladder Trail overlaps the Draper Ridge Trail for the last 2/3 of the way to the peak.
+The Jacob's Ladder Trail and the Draper Ridge Trail eventually merge, sharing the same trail for the last two-thirds of the route.

 Cherry Canyon Logging Trail

 Important features of this trail are that it has a year-round spring (cold springs) located at 40°30′58″N 111°47′35″W and a small cabin in a meadow.
 The route gains altitude in the beginning, going through a steep scrub oak section.
-After a few hours of hiking, things change as the trail levels off and veers north into the trees crossing the water of cold springs in bear canyon.
-The trail climbs out of the drainage on the north side into a new drainage, but stays generally below the ridge line.
+After a few hours of hiking, the trail levels off and veers north into the trees crossing the water of cold springs in Bear Canyon.
+The trail climbs out of the drainage on the north side into a new drainage, but stays generally below the ridgeline.
 The trail eventually opens into a meadow with a small cabin in the large pine trees.
 The trail continues up above the cabin to the southeast and crosses over to the south into another drainage at a low point on the ridge.
 The southeast top of the new drainage meets up with the main granite drainage running roughly north-south which leads to the Lone Peak Cirque via stacked rock cairns.
-An alternate route is to roughly follow the stream bed up the drainage until the top of the ridge that runs roughly north-south above a granite drainage is reached.
-Round trip mileage is about 16 miles with 6,876 feet of vertical gain.
+An alternate route is to follow the approximate course of the streambed up the drainage until the top of the ridge that runs roughly north-south above a granite drainage is reached.
+Round-trip mileage is about 16 miles with 6,876 feet of vertical gain.

 Outlaw Cabin

 The Outlaw Cabin, located at 40°31′12″N 111°46′53″W on the southwest side of a meadow, was constructed in the summer of 1960 by the Allen Brothers and Alan Summerhays.
-Construction was completed in 1967 prior to the area being designated as a wilderness area.
-The cabin has three cots, a pot belly stove, cabinets, and two small windows.
+Construction was completed in 1967 prior to the area being designated a wilderness area.
+The cabin has three cots, a potbelly stove, cabinets, and two small windows.
 It is built from trees downed in the area and the roof is lined with plastic and dirt/grass for insulation.
 All the materials besides the trees were hauled to the location by horseback.
 The cabin is partially hidden by large trees.
-In October 1997, a Draper family was caught in a blinding snow storm and took shelter in the cabin until they were rescued.
+In October 1997, a family from Draper was caught in a blinding snow storm and took shelter in the cabin until they were rescued.
 There is a journal in the cabin that visitors can add their stories to.